 Below, Christina Stembel, founder of Farmgirl Flowers shares her best tips for extending the life of your stems, along with her homemade flower food recipe—much like the little packets that come with a bouquet.

-Use a Dark Vase
+1. Use a Dark Vase

-First things first: “we strongly recommend using either a dark glass vase or ceramic vessel,” says Stembel.
+First things first: “We strongly recommend using either a dark glass vase or ceramic vessel,” says Stembel.
 “Darker glass or ceramics won’t allow sunlight into the water, which can increase the rate at which the stems decay.”
-Sure, mason jars are adorable, but if you’re planning on displaying the bouquet where the sun hits, go for a darker vessel.
+Sure, mason jars are adorable, but if you’re planning on displaying the bouquet where the indirect sun hits, go for a darker vessel.

-Add DIY Flower Food
+2. Add DIY Flower Food

 “When we first started making flower food, we followed an older recipe from Martha Stewart (the queen!),” Stembel says.
 "Since then, we’ve made a few tweaks to suit our production and the ingredients we have on hand.”
-The industrial formula they use is: 1 gallon of water + 4 teaspoons bleach + 4 teaspoons vinegar + 4 tablespoons sugar.
-To scale that down for your own bouquet: 1 quart water, 1 teaspoon bleach, 1 teaspoon vinegar, and 1 tablespoon sugar.
+Farmgirl's industrial formula is: 1 gallon of water + 4 teaspoons bleach + 4 teaspoons vinegar + 4 tablespoons sugar.
+To scale that down for your own bouquet, go with 1 quart water, 1 teaspoon bleach, 1 teaspoon vinegar, and 1 tablespoon sugar.

-Trim Stems Daily
+3. Trim Stems Daily

-Keep Flowers in a Cool Location
+4. Keep Flowers in a Cool Location

-Change the Water Daily
+5. Change the Water Daily

-Remove Any Stems as They Die
+6. Remove Any Stems as They Die

-Clean Your Vase
+7. Clean Your Vase